jiang-junyao/IReNA/README.md

 ## Help and Suggestion

-If you have any question, comment or suggestion, please use github issue tracker to report coding related issues of CellChat or contact
+If you have any question, comment or suggestion, please use github issue tracker to report coding related issues of IReNA or contact
 <jiangjunyao789@163.com>.
 I will answer you timely, and please remind me
 again if you have not received response more than three days.